- Set up backups

 But if you run borgmatic and your hard drive isn't plugged in, or your buddy's server is offline, then you'll get an annoying error message and the overall borgmatic run will fail (even if individual repositories still complete).

-So what if you want borgmatic to swallow the error of a missing drive or an offline server, and continue trucking along?
+So what if you want borgmatic to swallow the error of a missing drive or an offline server or a low battery—and exit gracefully?
 That's where the concept of "soft failure" come in.

 Soft failure command hooks ¶